 The last point is especially important, as it means that the existing restrictions on document production via extensive disclosure/discovery will remain.
 Therefore, foreign litigants – especially those based in common law jurisdictions – should be careful when assessing the prospects of their cases if the evidence required to prove their claims is located in Brazil (especially when the evidence is held by third parties).

 Soon after it came into force, my firm was retained to act on some of the first requests sent to Brazil under the Convention.
-We worked with our American counterparts to seek various documents relating to a class action filed in the U.S. District Court for the Southern District of New York against one of the largest Brazilian banks.
+Our clients were seeking various documents relating to a class action filed in the U.S. District Court for the Southern District of New York against one of the largest Brazilian banks.
 Brazil’s Superior Court of Justice was fairly quick in handing down its decisions and did not interpret the restrictions on pre-trial discovery/disclosure strictly.

 Note that Hague Service Convention is also now law in Brazil.